Curriculum Picks for Our 9th Grade Homeschool

 Just a note: I am aware that the “logic stage” is geared towards middle schoolers but we started this curriculum in their last year.
 Since we use their 3-day lesson plan, we are able to get through a particular topic before the year is over.
 This gives us time to start a new topic.

-So if you prefer your student to take the high school, click here and check out Elemental Science’s high school collection.
+So if you prefer your student to take the high school curriculum, click here and check out Elemental Science’s high school collection.

 Now as I said before, we follow the 3-day schedule for each lesson week since a lot of the material is review.
 Doing this helps us get an early start on the next curriculum before the end of the year is out.
 Come February, we will add Elemental Science’s Chemistry for the Logic Stage.